At State Street, we are committed to increasing the economic well-being of our communities, both in the United States and globally.

 We also promote giving through State Street’s Global Giving Campaign, which brings our employees together from around the world to support the charitable cause of their choice.
 For the campaign’s first year we focused on education, a factor our employees believe is one of the most important in the world today.
 Whether fighting against poverty and hunger, supporting human rights, or promoting sustainable development, education is essential.
 Simply put, it helps make life better for everyone.
 Over a six-week period in 2011, our employees donated their time, energy and money to a variety of educationally focused charities worldwide.

 Extending our support with community outreach

 Through our Global Outreach employee volunteer program, State Street enables community organizations to draw on the resources and talents of our employees.
-In 2011, our employees around the world devoted 75,000 hours to community outreach activities.
+In 2013, our employees around the world devoted over 87,000 hours to community outreach activities.